isomerpages/moe-angmokiosec/_co-curriculum/Club & Societies/AV Club and Media Club.md

-● This year, the AV Media Club played an integral role in the success of major school events, including Awards Day, Chinese New Year Celebration, Hari Raya Concert, National Day Celebration, Teachers’ cum EAS' Day Celebrations, and the Graduation Ceremony. <br>
+● This year, the AV Media Club played an integral role in the success of major school events, including Awards Day, Chinese New Year Celebration, Hari Raya Concert, National Day Celebration, Teachers’ cum EAS' Day Celebration, and the Graduation Ceremony. <br>
 ● The club’s technical expertise ensured the smooth execution of these significant events.<br><br>
 <b>Encouraging Volunteerism and Innovation:</b><br>